-A Plan for improvement will be provided for students not achieving the minimum pass score in any given test.
+A plan for improvement will be provided for students not achieving the minimum passing score when necessary.

-The theory instructor will identify the areas needing improvement and will develop a plan indicating the areas needing improvement and the steps to be followed, allowing the students, if applicable, to retake the failed test, under the retake policy conditions, observing the timeframe of 2 (two) weeks of the failed/missed test, or until the last day of the course, whichever occurs first.
+The theory instructor will identify the areas needing improvement and will develop a plan indicating the areas needing improvement and the steps to be followed, allowing the students, if applicable, to retake the failed test, under the retake policy conditions, observing the timeframe of two (2) weeks of the failed/missed test, or until the last day of the course, whichever occurs first.